mvp/uhubctl/README.md

 * Windows: TBD?

 To compile, simply run `make` - this will generate `uhubctl` binary.
+Note that on some OS (e.g. FreeBSD) you may need to use `gmake` to build.

 Also, for Mac OS X you can install `uhubctl` with Homebrew custom tap: